hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 You can only `Query` for a list of items where they share the same **Partition key**. `Query` is much faster than `List` where you effectively read the whole table and filter in code.
 Therefore, in order to use `Query` on different data in relation to the **Partition key** you need to carefully design your structure and use indexes.

 ### DynamoDB structure

-With these considerations we arrive at the following DynamoDB structure:
+(todo provisioning. add the chosen provision values to each table description) With these considerations we arrive at the following DynamoDB structure:

 #### Statuses table